MikuDroid/Dashboard-Admin-Web-Percetakan/README.md

 # How To Use
 1. Make sure you installed XAMPP already
+2. Download and extract / clone this repository, put it under htdocs folder
-2. Open mysql admin page and import the `percetakan.sql` file
+3. Open mysql admin page and import the `percetakan.sql` file
-3. Change the username and password to match your desire
+4. Change the username and password to match your desire
-4. Profit
+5. Profit

 # Known issues
  1. `Sign up` button doesn't do anything, add / remove / change user and admin from mysql admin page.